teddy-gustiaux/default-bookmark-folder/README.md

 # Default bookmark folder

 ![LOGO](https://github.com/teddy-gustiaux/default-bookmark-folder/raw/master/icons/default-bookmark-folder-24.png)
-**WebExtension allowing you to choose the default bookmark location folder.**
+**WebExtension allowing you to choose the default bookmark location folder and quickly bookmark pages there via a dedicated icon.**

-*This is a work in progress.
-Please don't hesitate to come back for updates!*
+### How to use

+*In the extension settings:*

+1. Select the new default folder for bookmarks.
+2. (Optional) Enable the "quick bookmark" icon option.
+This will activate the round star icon (next to the regular bookmark icon), to (un)bookmark a page with only one click.
+If the current page is bookmarked, the icon color will change to red.
+3. (Optional) Enable the use of the icon indicator only for bookmarks in the default folder.
+In other words, the icon will only show the current page as bookmarked if the said bookmark is in the default folder.

 ### Attribution